In the ever-evolving landscape of the culinary world, understanding the preferences of your customers is incredibly important.

 That's because hosting a second focus group will act as a gut check to verify the data and findings discovered from the first group.

 Additionally, Drive Research invited stakeholders from the local restaurant and the advertising agency assisting with the branding to our focus group facility in Syracuse.

 Here clients were able to sit in our 14’ by 14’ viewing room to watch and listen as pictured below.

 Upon leaving, the client also received a USB flash drive holding all audio and video files from the focus group sessions for further analysis and reporting.

-Are you interested in either qualitative recruiting or focus groups?
+Are you interested in conducting market research?
 Contact us.

 A SUNY Cortland graduate, Emily has taken her passion for social and content marketing to Drive Research as the Marketing Manager.
 She has earned certificates for both Google Analytics and Google AdWords.

 Learn more about Emily, here.